orangemn6/portfolio-v4/public/blog/improve-page-rendering-speed-using-only-css.md

 > # The most important thing is, we gained all the performance without writing a single statement of JavaScript.

 I am confident that you can incorporate some of the above features and build better-performing web apps for end-users.
 I hope the article is useful and if you know any CSS tips to improve web app performance, please mention them in the comments below.
 Thanks!

-## Learn More
-[**Performance Metrics for Front-End Applications** *Better UX by focusing on the right metrics*blog.bitsrc.io](https://blog.bitsrc.io/performance-metrics-for-front-end-applications-a04fdfde217a)
-[**8 Performance Analysis Tools for Front-End Development** *Recommended tools to test and analyze your frontend code performance.*blog.bitsrc.io](https://blog.bitsrc.io/performance-analysis-tools-for-front-end-development-a7b3c1488876)
-[**Creating morphing animations with CSS clip-path** *Learn how to implement morphing, a technique for transforming one appearance into another, using CSS.*blog.bitsrc.io](https://blog.bitsrc.io/creating-morphing-animations-with-css-clip-path-3c3bf5e4335f)
-[**4 Ways to Remove Unused CSS**
-*How to remove unused CSS to reduce your appâ€™s bundle size and maintain a clear and simple code.*blog.bitsrc.io](https://blog.bitsrc.io/4-ways-to-remove-unused-css-647828ca629b)